kiteco/issue-tracker/README.md

-Kite is an artificial pair programmer, which helps you code better and faster.
-To allow Kite to do so, we've made various editor plugins to connect your programming environment to our backend.
-What's even better is that we are making all the source code for the plugins public, and we invite all hackers out there to make Kite alive for their favorite editors!

-Note that this is not Kite!
-These are the *editor plugins* for Kite.
-We're giving out invites, and you can sign up for it [here](https://www.kite.com)!
+# Kite Plugins

+Kite augments your coding environment with all the internet’s programming knowledge.
+We've made plugins for various editors so that you can start using Kite regardless of the editor you use.
+If you don't see a plugin for your favorite editor, feel to request one, or, better yet, go ahead and write one yourself!
+Checkout the Contributing section below.

+When you download and install Kite, plugins for various editors will be installed by Kite automatically.

+*Please note that these plugins do not provide the full Kite experience.
+These are the plugins that allow your editor to work with Kite.
+You will still need to download and install the Kite application.
+To sign up for an invite, you can click [here](https://www.kite.com).*

 ## Contributing
 Kite currently supports `vim`, `Sublime Text`, `PyCharm` and `Atom`, and we expect the list to grow fast!
-To live the philosophy of *bring-your-own* editor, we made it extremely easy to create an editor plugin for Kite.
-Here we provide the guideline of how to do so.
-Join us to bring Kite to many more editors!
-Don't forget to also check out [CONTRIBUTING](https://github.com/kiteco/plugins/blob/master/CONTRIBUTING.md) to read more about how to contribute to Kite plugins.
+In the spirit of *bring-your-own-editor*, we have made it extremely easy to create editor plugins for Kite.
+Here we provide guidelines for developing your own.
+Help us bring Kite to many more editors!
+Check out [CONTRIBUTING](https://github.com/kiteco/plugins/blob/master/CONTRIBUTING.md) to read more about how to contribute to Kite plugins.

 ## How to write a Kite plugin ##
 The plugin needs to do two things: